kamilkisiela/loona/docs/angular/essentials/actions.md

 Think of an Action as a declarative way to call a mutation or to trigger a different action based on some behaviour.

-In this section we will try to explain what Actions are and how to use them actions.
+In this section we will try to explain what Actions are and how to use them.

 ## How to define an Action

-First of all, you don't have to define actions but just like in other state management libraries you want to react to them.
-For example in Redux or NGRX, the part that reacts to an action is a reducer and actions are created dynamicaly inside of components or defined in advance.
+First of all, you don't have to define actions, but as your application grows, you'll likely find it useful to have a declarative way to react to state changes, as with other state management libraries.
+For example, in Redux or NGRX, the part that reacts to an action is a reducer, and actions are created dynamically within components, or defined in advance.

-In Loona we highly recommend you to follow this pattern:
+In Loona we highly recommend you follow this pattern:

 ```typescript
 export class AddBook {